Like all cars, electric vehicles and PHEVs come with accessories and the most important of these has to be the portable EV charging cable.

 Cables are an expensive accessory to replace and, where such replacement is necessary, buying a type 2 charging cable at your vehicle dealership could cost up to £1,600.

 No motorists need that kind of unjustified expense these days, so it’s better to protect the cable from the outset than to regret it later.

 As a handy guide here are some tips for easy and effective ways to secure your electric cable at public charging points or near your home EV charger.

 EV Cable Shop’s top tips for protecting your EV Charging Cable from theft:

 The padlock as a security device has been around forever and there’s a good reason for that.
 Just the sight of one should deter all but the most determined thief.
-It’s possibly the easiest method of securing a charging cable and there are several ways to go about it.
+It’s possibly the easiest method of securing ev charging cables and there are several ways to go about it.

 - Buy a plastic sleeved chain and pass it around the EV charging cables and the spokes of the wheel; then fit the padlock by passing it through the hole in the plastic sleeve and one end link of the chain, lock it and secure your EVSE.